 - Review your medical record, as provided by law, without charge and obtain a copy of your medical record for which the Student Health Center can charge a reasonable fee.
 You cannot be denied a copy solely because you cannot afford to pay.

 - Complain without fear of reprisals about the care and services you are receiving and to have the Student Medical Services respond to you and if you request it, a written response.
-Complaints, suggestions or compliments may be directed to the Patient Advocate (email@example.com), the Executive Director (firstname.lastname@example.org), or the Vice President for Student Life (email@example.com).
+Complaints, suggestions or compliments may be directed to the Patient Advocate (email@example.com), the Executive Director (firstname.lastname@example.org), or the Assistant Vice President for Student Life (email@example.com).

 Your responsibilities as a patient: